thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 	}

-Note that the above configuration file only includes the top-level route between the buffer widget "buffer.1.1" in the volume-playback pipeline and the dai widget "dai.HDA.1.playback".
+Note that the above configuration file only includes the top-level route between the buffer widget ``buffer.1.1`` in the volume-playback pipeline and the dai widget ``dai.HDA.1.playback``.
 The connections between the widgets in the volume-playback pipeline are defined in the class definition.

 Let's peek into the volume-playback pipeline class definition to look at the route objects contained within the class definition.
-Please refer to volume-playback_ for the complete class definition.
+Refer to volume-playback_ for the complete class definition.

 .. code-block:: bash